hardik-mehta829/migration/README.md

    CODEARTIFACT_DOMAIN :the domain name .<br />
    AWS_ACCESS_KEY_ID : as provided to you .<br />
    AWS_SECRET_ACCESS_KEY : as provided to you .<br />
-   No create a folder .github in your project directory .inside it create a folder called workflows and inside create a file called publish.yml and copy paste the code provided below
+   Now create a folder **.github** in your project directory .inside it create a folder called **workflows** and inside create a file called publish.yml and copy paste the code provided below

 ```